Laino-Mods/true-survival/README.md

 Players will heal naturally outside combat, at the cost of depleting their hunger and thirst gauges more quickly.
 This effect is greatly accelerated while sheltered and disabled while bleeding.

+A new 'hunt' system has been added.
+No. You're not hunting anything.
+You're prey.
+If you wander outside at night, creatures will make hunt for you.
+Your only refuge will be around campfires (as long as you can keep them going).

+Some new buildings have been added.
+Mostly to expand upon the campsites you'll be setting up as you travel the world.

 Changes to the Base Game
 ------------------------

 Legend: \* means modified, + means added, and - means removed

+#### Systems
+- \*Time of Day: Fixed to accurately honor server settings
+- \+The Hunt: Creatures will hunt players during the night, but not approach campfires.

 #### Players
 - +Natural Healing:
-  Players heal naturally outside combat, increased when sheltered, disabled when bleeding.
+  Players heal naturally outside combat, increased when sheltered, disabled when bleeding

 #### Perks
-- \*Fierce Vitality: grants *increased* passive health regeneration.
+- \*Fierce Vitality: grants *increased* passive health regeneration
-- \*Gluttonous Gains: grants increased passive health regeneration while sated.
+- \*Gluttonous Gains: grants increased passive health regeneration while sated

 #### Buffs/Debuffs
 - \*Bleeding: lasts 5 minutes, causes 1 damage / 3 seconds, max 20 stacks